jef42/pcapwrapper/README.md

 ## Build

-The build the library are required 4 steps
+To build the library are required 4 steps
 1. `mkdir build`
 2. `cd build`
 2. `cmake ..`